skip to content

 In some instances the mental element of the stalker is more squarely focused on 'possessiveness' and 'love' rather than any intention to cause serious physical or mental harm or serious apprehension or fear.

-• when stalking, the person possessed an offensive weapon.
+• the person possessed an offensive weapon.

 A person who is charged with stalking is to be taken to have been charged in the alternative with offensive behaviour.
 This means if the court finds the charge of stalking is not proved but is satisfied that the lesser charge of offensive behaviour is established, the court may convict the person of that charge.